GregoryShen/11-Azure_stuff/Azure Service Bus Messaging documentation.md

 ###### Create queues

 You can create queues using the Azure portal, PowerShell, CLI, or Resource Manager templates.
-Then, send and receive messages using clients written in C#, Java, Python, and Javascript.
+Then, send and receive messages using clients written in C#, Java, Python, and JavaScript.

 ###### Receive modes

 You can specify two different modes in which Service Bus receives messages.

 * **Receive and delete**.
 In this mode, when Service Bus receives the request from the consumer, it marks the message as being consumed and returns it to the consumer application.
 This mode is the simplest model.
 It works best for scenarios in which the application can tolerate not processing a message if a failure occurs.
 To understand this scenario, consider a scenario in which the consumer issues the receive request and then crashes before processing it.
-As Service Bus marks the message as beging consumed, the application begins consuming messages upon restart.
+As Service Bus marks the message as being consumed, the application begins consuming messages upon restart.
 It will miss the message that it consumed before the crash.

 * **Peek lock**.
-In this mode, the receive opreation becomes two-stage, which makes it possible to support applications that can’t tolerate missing messages.
+In this mode, the receive operation becomes two-stage, which makes it possible to support applications that can’t tolerate missing messages.

   1. Finds the next message to be consumed, locks it to prevent other consumers from receiving it, and then, return the message to the application.